 The walls will be fully landscaped with native ornamental shrubs and grasses such as Northern Bayberry, Elderberry, Big Bluestem and Indian Grass, which will be added between the two wall tiers, as well as at the top of the wall.
 Large trees will not be planted in these zones in order to preserve the geo-grid necessary to fortify the proposed walls.
 Larger deciduous and evergreen trees such as Red Maple, Red Oak, Eastern Red Cedar, Western Red Cedar, Green Giant Arborvitae and American Holly will be planted between the buildings at the top of the wall and outside the geo-grid zone behind the walls where appropriate.
 Access will be provided between the 2 wall tiers for maintenance purposes.
-The retaining wall will be planted with appropriate species suitable for such a retaining wall.
-An access to the retaining wall will be provided for plant maintenance.
 The final Landscaping Plan to be submitted as part of the Site Plan Review process will address these concerns.